-One thing that tempts musicians into signing a record deal is often the promise of the advance that comes with the deal.
-It is especially true of up and coming acts that have been slogging through on their own dime and making a whole lot of financial sacrifices in the process.
-"An advance!" they say, "we're going to be rich!"
+One thing that often tempts musicians into signing a record deal is the promise of an advance.
+This is especially true for up-and-coming acts who have been slogging through on their own dime and making many financial sacrifices in the process.
+"An advance!" they say.
+"We're going to be rich!"

-So, there's your warning about getting too hepped up about advance cash.
-But for what you really want to know - how do record labels decide how much they will pay you as an advance?
+There's your warning about getting too excited about advanced cash.
+But now for what you really want to know: How do record labels decide how much of an advance to pay?

-The answer is that it is part art, part science.
-For your first advance—the advance for the first album you record with a label as part of a multi-album deal or for the only album in a single album deal—the label will consider a lot of different factors.
-Indie labels, in particular, will consider how much they can afford to pay you and still have enough cash left over to spend on promoting your release - and if you're working with an indie, opting for a small advance in exchange for a bigger promo spend is the right choice for you in the long run.
+For most labels, the process of determining your advance is part art and part science.
+With your first advance—the advance for the first album you record with a label as part of a multi-album deal or for the only album in a single album deal—the label will consider many different factors.
+Indie labels, in particular, will consider how much they can afford to pay and still have enough cash left to promote the album release.
+If working with an indie, opting for a small advance in exchange for a bigger promo spend is the right choice in the long run.

-Major labels will consider things like how much they plan to spend on promotion plus how many copies they think they can sell off your release so that they actually recoup your advance and still make some extra money on top.
-Of course, indie considers sales potential as well, but for many indies, it's a pure cashflow issue.
-Even if they think you can sell millions, they can't pay you the advance to cover that.
+Major labels will consider things like how much they plan to spend on promotion in addition to how many copies they think they can sell off your release in order to recoup your advance and make extra money.
+Of course, indies also consider sales potential, but for many of them, it's a pure cash flow issue.
+Even if they think you can sell millions, they can't pay you an advance to cover that.

-The best thing to understand about advances, however, goes back to the beginning - this isn't free money.
+The most important fact about advances bears repeating: this isn't free money.
 It's more like credit.
-Take what you need and wait for your sales to come in - it will put you in better control of your career.
+Take what you need and wait for your sales to come in.
+It will keep you out of debt to labels, and put you in better control of your music career.